Pujie: Life in Manchukuo

 As Puyi had no children, Pujie was regarded as first in line to succeed his brother as the emperor of Manchukuo; the Japanese officially proclaimed him the heir presumptive.
 However, Pujie was not appointed by his brother as the heir to the throne of the Qing dynasty, as imperial tradition stated that a childless emperor should choose his heir from a subsequent generation instead of from his own generation.
-While in Manchukuo, Pujie served as honorary head of the Manchukuo Imperial Guards.
-He returned briefly to Japan in 1944 to attend the Army Staff College.
+While in Manchukuo, Pujie served in the Manchukuo Imperial Guards.
+He returned to Japan in 1943 to attend the Army Staff College.

 At the time of the collapse of Manchukuo during the Soviet invasion of Manchuria in August 1945, Pujie initially attempted to escape to Japan with his brother.
 However, as it became apparent that no escape was possible, he opted to return to Xinjing in an unsuccessful attempt to surrender the city to forces of the Republic of China, rather than have the city fall into foreign hands.

 Pujie was arrested by the Soviet Red Army and first sent to a prison camp in Chita, and then to another in Khabarovsk along with his brother and other relatives.
 He spent about five years in the Soviet prison camps until 1950, when the Sino-Soviet rapprochement allowed him and his fellow captives to be extradited to the newly founded People's Republic of China.

 Life in the People's Republic of China

 On his return to China, Pujie was incarcerated in the War Criminals Management Centre in Fushun, Liaoning.
 A model prisoner, he was eventually pardoned and released from prison by the Chinese government in 1960.
 He joined the Communist Party and served in a number of positions.
 In 1961, with permission from Chinese premier Zhou Enlai, he was reunited with his wife and younger daughter Husheng and settled in Beijing, while his daughter would later return to Japan, becoming a citizen there.
 In 1963, his daughter returned to stay with him and his wife for one year before returning to Japan again.

 In 1978, Pujie became a deputy from Shanghai at the 5th National People's Congress.
-He subsequently served as Vice Chairman of the Nationalities Committee of the 6th National People's Congress in 1983.
+He subsequently served as Vice Chairman of the Ethnic Affairs Committee of the 6th National People's Congress in 1983.
 He was appointed Deputy Head of the China–Japan Friendship Group from 1985.
 He rose to a seat on the Presidium of the 7th National People's Congress in 1988.
 From 1986, Pujie was also Honorary Director of the Welfare Fund for Handicapped.

 Pujie was also a technical adviser for the 1987 film The Last Emperor, directed by Bernardo Bertolucci.
-On 28 November 1991, he was awarded an honorary Doctor of Law by Ritsumeikan University.
-He died of illness at 07:55 on 28 February 1994 in Beijing at the age of 87.
-His body was cremated and half of his ashes were buried at Nakayama Shrine in Shimonoseki, Yamaguchi Prefecture, Japan, while the other half were buried in Beijing.
+On 28 November 1991, he was awarded the honorary degree of Doctor of Law by Ritsumeikan University in Kyoto, Japan.
+He died of illness on 28 February 1994 in Beijing at the age of 87.
+His body was cremated, and half of his ashes were buried at Nakayama Shrine in Shimonoseki, Yamaguchi Prefecture, Japan, while the other half were buried in Beijing.